 Like us on FaceBook and keep watch for your chance to win a PugDowns Gift Box full of fun stuff for you and your fur baby.

 Thank you for your interest.
-All my litters are spoken for till my WINTER Litters 2018.
+Taking names for my CHRISTMAS LITTER WINTER Litters 2018.
 If you would like to added to the waiting list I will need, contact name, email, contact # prefer a cell because I send out group text when litters are coming available.
 Once I have your litter coming I will be contacting you via cell phone or email.
 Once the puppies are born and have what you are looking for, at that time I will ask for a $200 deposit to hold your puppy.
 Payments are made through PayPal.
 You may also make payments of the remainder balance or pay cash on day of pick up.

 NEXT LITTER DUE

 NOVEMBER 2018 BABY & SAMSON

 My name is Tammy, owner of PugDowns, I am a pug breeder in Glenrock WY.
 I have been breeding pugs for 11 years now and love every minute of it.
 Taking care of these sweet little babies are a family event.
 My two daughters and two great friends help with the fun.

 All our puppies are carefully delivered by dam's human mom (Tammy).
 They are always kept in the house with our human and fur family.
 They have a pug play pen they are kept in when not with a human companion.
 They are also free to roam around the house.
 Never caged with out human contact!
 We start potty training the day they start moving around.
 We start paper training in there play pen and while they are roaming.
 We love each baby like they are, are own.

 Each puppy comes with a full Vet check, up-to-date Vaccinations, Health record, and worming.

 We do offer Shipping to out of state puppy parents.
 US residents only.
 Shipped through United Puppy Fly Program.